goosegoosegoosegoose/mhw-capstone/README.md

 8. Webpage should open in browser and app should work

 ## How to test:
-- Run "jest -i" to run backend tests; without -i addon, tests break
+- Run "npm test" to run all backend tests
 - Run "npm test a" to run all frontend jest tests

 ## Conclusion:
-Pretty fun project to try to recreate MHW's gearing system with my current skills and API limitations.
-Not pretty but funtional.
-Please enjoy.
+Pretty fun project to try to recreate MHW's gearing system with the API's limitations.
+This was good Node Express and React practice, and it has made me much more confident in their implementation.
+Hope to do another soon.
+Thank you for checking this app out.
+Have a nice day.